runodp/dagster-odp/docs/tutorials/chess_part_1.md

     If you're new to any of these tools, we recommend exploring their documentation before proceeding.

-Before diving into the pipeline construction, ensure you have Dagster ODP installed (refer to the [Quickstart Guide](../getting-started/quickstart.md) for installation instructions).
+Before diving into the pipeline construction, ensure you have dagster-odp installed (refer to the [Quickstart Guide](../getting-started/quickstart.md) for installation instructions).

 ## Pipeline Overview